Camping at Glas-Denbury

 WASTE – NO GLASS allowed on site – please do not bring in glass bottles.
 They present a clear danger both to yourselves, other people and the animals that live on this site.
 We are passionate about reducing our footprint on the land and reducing waste at the festival so we recycle as much as possible.
-This is a working farm site it is vital that as little remains behind as possible so please take home all your rubbish?
+This is a working farm site it is vital that as little remains behind as possible so please take home all your rubbish.
 We can supply you with bin bags if need be from the steward points or perhaps pack a few to make your recycling easy on your pitch?
-Please be extra careful with bottle tops, cigarette butts, plastic etc and ensure your pitch is rubbish free when you leave?
+Please be extra careful with bottle tops, cigarette butts, plastic etc and ensure your pitch is rubbish free when you leave.

 SELF CARE – Long waking hours, dancing and summer sun will make you thirsty.
 Please don’t forget to drink lots of water!
 Drinking water is available at all bars.
 Please know your limits and take care – alcohol can be lethal; know your limits and those of your friends.
 Remember to wash your hands as infection can spread quickly on a festival site – especially before eating.
 Remember to bring and use sun cream – even with clouds the suns harmful rays can get to your skin.
 Wear hats – the whackier the better!
 Protect your ears and wear ear protection if you are planning on getting up close to the speakers and remember babies and children’s ears are far more delicate so bring ear protection for them.
-The information desk will have earplus available foc if you need them and the first aid units on site are there to assist you with any concerns.
+The information desk will have earplus available free of charge if you need them and the first aid units on site are there to assist you with any concerns.

 ALCOHOL & FOOD – Please do not bring excessive amounts of Alcohol.
 Glas-Denbury is an independant festvial run by a dedicated team of volunteers who are endeavouring to keep it going for you for years to come.
 It relies on the bar sales, catering pitches and trading pitches to do this and so to continue the magic we please encourage you to help the logevity of the festival by supporting the bars and food traders on site.
 We also have your well being at the forefront of everything, so please understand why we restrict the amount of alcohol you can bring into the campsite.
 We assure you that our bar prices are well below other event prices and in line with, if not below pub prices.
 However, we know from experience that you may need a little dutch courage to kick start your festival experience, or a little something to accompany a midnight feast in the small house when the bars are closed, so the guideline of alcohol amounts allows this!